LiuFelicity/IR_Final_Project/README.md

 │       ├── profile.html       # User profile creation page
 │       ├── recommendations.html # Activity rating page
 │       └── thank_you.html     # Thank you page
+|── method2/
+│   ├── assignment.py          # same as the assignment2, just cache
+│   ├── orginal.py             # you can run it to do bpr
 └── CLCRec/
     ├── ...                    # Sub-project for Contrastive Learning for Cold-start Recommendation
 ```